What To Say When Your Partner Never Follows Through

 You talked about the to-do item.
 You agreed on how important it was, your partner promised they’d handle it, but they didn’t follow through.
 Promise broken.
 This wasn’t the first or second time, either.
 It feels like the ball is constantly being dropped.
 A happy marriage this doesn’t make.

-On the surface, this issue is about something not getting done, and that’s frustrating.
+On the surface, the issue of someone not following through is about something not getting done, and that’s frustrating.
 But really this involves expectations.
 You know how you’d do something, and when your spouse doesn’t match that, it’s unnerving and even scary.
 The person you rely on isn’t there for you, and that makes you feel alone.

 Feel being the important word here.
 Any number of issues might be at play.
 It could be that your partner is tired, stressed, or simply preoccupied, and, in fact, the task might not be a priority, so while you want to talk about the importance of following through, the true challenge is how do you get someone to care about what you care about in the same way?

 So what do you do when your partner doesn’t follow through?
 How do you approach it?
-Fatherly talked to four therapists about how to have the conversation.
+We spoke to four therapists about how to have the conversation.
 They all agreed that it was key to stay calm, be intentional, and make it collaborative.
 After that, there are various routes to get there.
-Here’s their advice:
+Here’s their advice.

 You want to find a time where you can talk and listen, which can be hard when you have young kids, but you need privacy where no one feels being watched.
 Instead of asking, “Do you have time to talk?,” ask, “Would you be willing to have this conversation?”
 It’s a different approach and stresses the desire to really hear each other.